Apr 08 2013

 If he were a mime his meaning is clear.
 He prefers Pigott.
 Why doesn’t he gang up with Pigott to oust Beauty?
 My hunch is that there are two reasons: DotCa has a precedent for polygamy and Beauty is powerful.

 DotCa’s father raised two families when DotCa was born.
 As a juvenile he probably flew over to the other side of town where he learned about his father’s other wife.
 Birds learn from their parents.
 Voilà.

 Meanwhile Beauty is powerful enough that she retains the Time Square site despite DotCa’s attempts to oust her.
 And she is persuasive enough that he mates with her.

-Perhaps we’re fortunate that DotCa has a polygamist family history as this allows him to have two females in close proximity.
+Perhaps we’re fortunate that DotCa has a polygamist family history as this allows him to have two females live peacefully in close proximity.
 Meanwhile Beauty and Pigott must work out the dynamics of sharing a mate.